The-Poolz/InvestProvider.Backend/README.md

 This handler using to write whitelist information into DB.

 #### Request
-Handler receive `documentId` of project, `if` of phase and white list data.
+Handler receive `documentId` of project, `id` of phase and white list data.
 ```json
 {
   "ProjectId": "xyz",